jmarranz/relproxy_examples/relproxy_ex_jsf/README.md

 Description
 ------
-This example is interesting because it uses an interface with several methods implemented by the reloadable "session singleton"
+This example is interesting because it uses an interface with several methods implemented by the reloadable "session scope singleton"
-(usually we register application scope singletons).
+(usually we register "application scope singletons").

 To reset the session just remove the session cookie in your browser (sure you know how to do it).